PaperPrototype/Prowl.Standalone.OpenGL/README.md

 - [Jitter Physics 2](https://github.com/notgiven688/jitterphysics2)

 ## Editor
 The standalone branch of Prowl that this fork was based on does not have an editor, and instead is a fully code first engine.
 Eventually the editor will be added back again.
-But yeah, if you are reading this please check out the Prowl repository for the latest updates.
+But yeah, if you are reading this please check out the Prowl original repository for the latest updates.

 ## License